-In the concepts tutorial, the goal is to give you information on the background of each hardware/software tool used to build this Connected Data Architecture System for use cases, such as the IoT Weather Station.
+In the concepts tutorial, the goal is to provide you with enough background information on each hardware/software tool used to build this IoT Weather Station System.

 - Raspberry Pi